finn/plack-handbook/en/10_using_plack_middleware.md

 (Image courtesy of Pylons project for Python WSGI)

 This picture illustrates the middleware concept very well.
-The PSGI application is in the core of the onion layers, and middleware components wrap the original application.
-They preprocess as a request comes in (outer to inner) and then postprocess the response as a response goes out (inner to outer).
+The PSGI application is in the core of the onion layers and middleware components wrap the original application.
+They preprocess as a request comes in (outer to inner) and then postprocess as a response goes out (inner to outer).

 Lots of functionality can be added to a PSGI application by wrapping it in a middleware component: HTTP authentication, capturing errors to log output, wrapping JSON output with JSONP, etc.

 ### Plack::Middleware

-[Plack::Middleware](http://search.cpan.org/perldoc?Plack::Middleware) is a base class for middleware components that allows you to write middleware in a really simple and reusable fashion.
+[Plack::Middleware](http://search.cpan.org/perldoc?Plack::Middleware) is a base class for middleware components that allows you to write middleware in a simple and reusable fashion.

 Using middleware components written with Plack::Middleware is easy, just wrap the original application with the `wrap` method: